diosvo/synthetic-js/data-structure/tree/max-path-sum.md

 # Maximum Path Sum Result

-When applying the `maxPathSum` algorithm to this tree:
+Apply the `maxPathSum` algorithm to this tree:

 ```
      3